jon-mil-92/DisplayHotKeys/README.md

 * Quickly switch between resolutions with different aspect ratios.

+* Immediately apply a refresh rate without entering the in-game menus for video game benchmarking purposes.

 * Enlarge or shrink the elements on screen by instantly changing the display scale percentage.

 * Instantly set a display mode while in a video game.
 (This is useful if a video game does not support changing the resolution or refresh rate while in-game.)